Contact Us

 Writing Effective Tool Schemas:

-We wrote a specific description explaining our tool searches AIMultiple’s benchmark database and returns visual cards with scores.
-We included query examples in the parameter description to teach ChatGPT effective patterns like “best MFT software 2025 performance” instead of just “MFT.”
+We wrote specific description explaining our tool searches AIMultiple’s benchmark database and returns visual cards with scores.
+We included query examples in parameter description to teach ChatGPT effective patterns like “best MFT software 2025 performance” instead of just “MFT.”

 Implementing Search Logic